United Aviate Program: Your Complete Career Path to United Airlines

 Access to United’s Vast Pilot Network and Resources

-Through Aviate, pilots gain access to United’s extensive network of aviation professionals, training facilities, and career development programs.
-Participants benefit from priority hiring, training at top-tier partner flight schools like the Florida Flyers Flight Academy, and direct industry connections, giving them a competitive edge in the airline industry.
+Through the United Airlines pilot program, pilots gain access to United’s extensive network of aviation professionals and training facilities.
+Participants benefit from priority hiring, connections to top-tier partner flight schools, and direct industry relationships.

 United Aviate Program Training Process